 I truly admire that quote, and have seen the result of applying some effective problem-solving techniques myself…

-I recall a 2 day workshop I attended a few months ago, which was on creative problem-solving techniques.
-While it was a formal training, it included a lot of interesting and interactive activities.
+I recall a 2-day workshop I attended years ago (before the current lockdown period, at the time of updating this blog post), which was on creative problem-solving techniques.
+While it was formal training, it included a lot of interesting and interactive activities.
 At the end of it, I applied much of what I learnt, using structured processes to a complex personal issue I was facing at that time.
 I’m very relieved now that I was able to define the problem, examine it, find possible solutions and finally apply what I chose as my action plan!

 I’d love to share some ideas with you, as the purpose of my blog is ‘practical tips to make your daily life easier!’.
 You may apply the tips that I’ll give, to your professional or personal life.
 I’ll highlight 7 steps to problem-solving, while applying them to a simple story, for the sake of illustration…